The majority of CBC programs are only open to CBC Member Publishers. Learn more about the Benefits of Membership here.

 Other Partner Lists and Features

 The CBC works with our partner organizations on various books list and author features throughout the year.
-These include opportunities for Every Child a Reader programs and organizations including Sesame St. Workshop, Little Free Libraries, Screen Free Week, ALA, ABA, NYPL, and BPL.
-The CBC partners with organizations to facilitate the submission and careful consider of CBC member books for the Mathical Award, Bank Street College’s Children’s Book Committee Spanish Language list, and more.
+These include opportunities for Every Child a Reader programs and organizations including Girl Scouts of the USA, Little Free Libraries, Screen Free Week, ALA, ABA, NYPL, and BPL.
+The CBC partners with organizations to facilitate the submission and careful consideration of CBC member books for the Mathical Award, Bank Street College’s Children’s Book Committee Spanish Language list, and more.
 Publishers are also able to share their books directly with kids and teens in need through various donation opportunities.

 CBC Forum Series